Welcome to the Cape Paterson Residents and Ratepayers Association

 FIND OUT THE LATEST, AND HOW YOU CAN HELP

-Days are short and nights are long.
+Days and nights are of equal length.